Office of Global Engagement

 • Contact your country's nearest consulate, embassy, or passport agency for a replacement passport (or emergency travel document, if possible)

-Lost or Stolen Entry Visa
+Lost Entry Visa

 • If your passport contained your entry visa, report the lost / stolen visa to the U.S. consulate that issued the visa, following instructions provided by the U.S. State Department.